assafadmi/Red-Hat-assignment/README.md

    In addition, this command will display the changes that were done.

 Assumptions:
-1. Changing an airline name in the database isn't always Synchronous with the day the airline actually changed its name, so there is no reason to use the current date       when inserting the relevant details to the 'Changes' table.
+1. Changing an airline name in the database isn't always synchronous with the day the airline actually changed its name, so there is no reason to use the current date       when inserting the relevant details to the 'Changes' table.
 2. We only care about the last change that an airline made.
 So, 'Changes' table has only one row per airline at most.